 When it comes to comfort food, meatless biscuits and gravy is the quintessential vegetarian brunch.
 And you won’t believe just how easy it is to make at home!

-As an environmental scientist, I am always looking for vegetarian breakfast options that are cozy and delicious, and this recipe brings all the flavor with less environmental impact.
+With a focus on sustainability in the kitchen, I am always looking for vegetarian breakfast options that are cozy and delicious, and this recipe brings all the flavor with less environmental impact.

 This recipe for biscuits and homemade vegetarian gravy is delicious and satisfying.
 It’s the perfect vegetarian breakfast or brunch.
 Plus, find out my tips for making the best buttery, flaky biscuits at home